obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 to engage with the teeth of the kickstart gear, in turn driving the idler.

-Now is a good time to take a flat-faced drift and knock the kickstart plug out of the clutch-cover and replace it with the proper oil seal.
-The plug is in there pretty well, so smack it firmly.
-The oil seal can be placed with only finger pressure and some patience, but make sure it is seated all the way.
+Now is a good time to take a flat-faced drift or old screwdriver and knock the kickstart plug out of the clutch-cover and replace it with the proper oil seal.
+The plug is in there pretty well, so smack it firmly from the inside of the case, dead center on the plug itself.
+Take care not to accidentally gouge your cover.
+Once the plug pops out, the oil seal can be placed with only finger pressure and some patience.
 The opening through which you can see the tensioning spring should face into the engine, not out.
+Make sure it fully seated, and lube it up with some lithium grease.

 ## Put It All Back Where You Found It

 [{% img right https://lh6.googleusercontent.com/-BYUj-zbgVIY/U-bTiURa1qI/AAAAAAAAQRM/o7STp0zRpGQ/s400/DSC00109.JPG 300 400 Just the covers and I'm all set %}](https://picasaweb.google.com/lh/photo/OgIWZoqqVKWHHBVugmHDwo90Bmq-8q5KVhdpQ6O0Fv4?feat=embedwebsite)
-If this all moves smoothly, then you're in the clear to complete the re-assembly process.
+If this all goes smoothly, then you're in the clear to complete the re-assembly process.
 Follow the service guide, and everything should fit together.
-Make sure all your mating surfaces are clean before placing gaskets -- I had a real bastard of a time with the clutch cover gasket, and it took a lot of CRC gasket remover and elbow grease with a plastic razor before I could call it ready.
+Make sure all your mating surfaces are clean before placing new gaskets.
+I had a real bastard of a time removing the old clutch cover gasket chunks, and it took a lot of CRC gasket remover and elbow grease with a plastic razor before I could call it ready.
 But all that work sure beats having an oil leak later.

+Remount the engine by lifting it slowly with the pneumatic jack, and turning and guiding it into place.
+I focused first on getting the swingarm mounts lined up, and drove home that bolt before trying to line up any others.

-After remounting the engine, it's time to reconnect the cables, resinstall the rear wheel, the chain, the front-sprocket, and everything else you removed in the first place.
+After the engine is secure, it's time to reconnect the cables, resinstall the rear wheel, the chain, the front-sprocket, and everything else you removed in the first place.

-If you wanted to remove your PAIR valve, this is the perfect opportunity, but I'll provide more details on that later.
+If you wanted to remove your PAIR valve, this is the perfect opportunity, but I'll provide more details on that in a later post.

 Put in a new oil filter, replace the shift neutral stopper, oil pan, and drain plug, and fill her up with clean oil.
 Double check all of